beego/beedoc/en-US/mvc/controller/controller.md

 - Get()

   This method will be executed if the HTTP request method is GET, return 403 by default.
-You can implement this method to handle GET request by overwrite it in the struct of sub class.
+You can implement this method to handle GET request by overwriting it in the struct of sub class.

 - Post()

   This method will be executed if the HTTP request method is POST, return 403 by default.
-You can implement this method to handle POST request by overwrite it in the struct of sub class.
+You can implement this method to handle POST request by overwriting it in the struct of sub class.

 - Delete()

   This method will be executed if the HTTP request method is DELETE, return 403 by default.
-You can implement this method to handle DELETE request by overwrite it in the struct of sub class.
+You can implement this method to handle DELETE request by overwriting it in the struct of sub class.

 - Put()

   This method will be executed if the HTTP request method is PUT, return 403 by default.
-You can implement this method to handle PUT request by overwrite it in the struct of sub class.
+You can implement this method to handle PUT request by overwriting it in the struct of sub class.

 - Head()

   This method will be executed if the HTTP request method is HEAD, return 403 by default.
-You can implement this method to handle HEAD request by overwrite it in the struct of sub class.
+You can implement this method to handle HEAD request by overwriting it in the struct of sub class.

 - Patch()

   This method will be executed if the HTTP request method is PATCH, return 403 by default.
-You can implement this method to handle PATCH request by overwrite it in the struct of sub class.
+You can implement this method to handle PATCH request by overwriting it in the struct of sub class.

 - Options()

   This method will be executed if the HTTP request method is OPTIONS, return 403 by default.
-You can implement this method to handle OPTIONS request by overwrite it in the struct of sub class.
+You can implement this method to handle OPTIONS request by overwriting it in the struct of sub class.

 - Finish()

   This method will be executed after finishing related HTTP method, it's empty by default.
-You can implement this method by verwrite it in the struct of sub class.
-Used for database closing, data cleaning as so on.
+You can implement this method by overwriting it in the struct of sub class.
+Used for database closing, data cleaning and so on.

 - Render() error

   This method is used to render template.
 Only executed if `beego.AutoRender` is true.

-By overwrite functions in struct, you can implement your own logic.
+By overwriting functions in struct, you can implement your own logic.
 For example:

 ```
 type AddController struct {